This blog may contain affiliate links. Read our disclosure policy for more info.

 The longest twin zipline in Central America is just under a mile long (1.2 miles to be exact) and boasts 14 tree platforms, 6 hanging bridges, and much more!
 It’s no wonder this Manuel Antonio Canopy Tour is one of the most popular things to do in the stunning coastal region of Manuel Antonio!

-Located on the El Santuario property, a short drive from Manuel Antonio – this adrenalin-pumping tour includes flying through the treetops on the longest zipline in Latin America, which, as I mentioned earlier, is 0.8 miles long and 4,300 feet high!
-Plus, while you’re here, you have the chance to try out 10 double-anchored ziplines, which span over 3.6 km in total, a double belay rappel, and 3 nature walks!
+Located on the El Santuario property, a short drive from Manuel Antonio – this adrenalin-pumping tour includes flying through the treetops on the longest zipline in Latin America, which, as I mentioned earlier, is 0.8 miles long and 4,300 feet high (1310 meters)!
+Plus, while you’re here, you have the chance to try out 10 double-anchored ziplines, which span over 3.6 km (2.2 mi) in total, a double belay rappel, and 3 nature walks!

 The unique touchless zipline system that they use here at El Santuario enables you to relax and enjoy the zipline (and the incredible views) without having to worry about braking at the end of each line.
 It’s completely safe!